Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The mind can calculate, but the spirit yearns, and the heart wants what the heart wants."
+> "Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean."
-> — **Stephen King**
+> — **Paramahansa Yogananda**

 ---